ezrpg-legacy/ezrpg-1.0.x/README.md

 2. Give read/write permission to:
   * config.php
   * smarty/templates_c
-3. Visit install.php in your browser and follow the instructions.
+3. Visit yourgame.com/path/to/ezrpg/install in your browser and follow the instructions.
-4. Delete install.php, login to your game!

 ## License